bcongelio/nfl-analytics-with-r-book/docs/index.md

 That said, and without getting too far into the weeds of the history behind it all, the above-mentioned people are responsible in some shape or form for the current status of the `nflverse`, which is a superb collection of data and R-based packages that allows anybody the ability to access deeply robust NFL data as far back as the 1999 season.

-The `nflverse` was initially birthed from [Ron Yurko's](https://twitter.com/Stat_Ron) `nflscrapR` project.
-At the time of the package's development, Ron was a Ph.D. student in the Statistics and Data Science program at Carnegie Mellon University.
-While I am not savvy to the entire backstory, `nflscrapR` was more of a side project and ended with the creation of `nflfastR` by Ben Baldwin and Sebastian Carl.
-Ron officially marked the end of the `nflscrapR` era and the beginning of the `nflfastR` era with a tweet on September 14, 2020:
+The `nflverse` as we know it today was initially birthed from the `nflscrapR` project, which was started by Carnegie Mellon University students [Maksim Horowitz](https://twitter.com/bklynmaks?lang=en) and [Sam Ventura](https://twitter.com/stat_sam).
+After Horowitz graduated - and got hired by the Atlanta Hawks - the `nflscrapR` package was taken over by fellow CMU student Ron Yorko (who would go on to recieve his Ph.D. from the Statistics and Data Science program).
+The trio's work on `nflscrapR` ultimately led to a peer-reviewed paper titled "[nflWAR: A Reproducible Method for Offensive Player Evaluation in Football.](https://arxiv.org/pdf/1802.00998.pdf)" Ultimately, the `nflscrapR` project came to an end when the specific .json feed used to gather NFL data changed.
+At this point, Ben Baldwin and Sebastian Carl had already built upon the `nflscrapR` project's foundations to create `nflfastR`.
+Ron officially marked the end of the `nflscrapR` era and the beginning of the `nflfastR` era with a tweet on September 14, 2020:[^index-1]

+[^index-1]: Thanks to Ben Baldwin for chatting with me on Discord and providing this brief understanding of the backstory.

 <img src="docs/images/farewell-nflscrapr.jpg" width="100%" />